Linking Foreclosure to the Loan's Statute of Limitations

 The trustee's sale of trust property under a trust deed shall be made, or any action to foreclose a trust deed as provided by law for the foreclosure of mortgages on real property shall be commenced, within the period prescribed by law for the commencement of an action on the contract secured by the trust deed.

 A.R.S. § 33-816In Arizona, the statute of limitations for most written contracts is six years under A.R.S.
 12-548.
-That means the lender generally has six years from the date of default (or from the last payment, depending on the circumstances) to initiate a trustee sale or file a judicial foreclosure.
-Once that window closes, the lender's security interest in the property becomes unenforceable.
+This means the lender generally has six years from the date of default.

 What This Means in Practice